Welcome

 I am also a lecturer in history at Tufts University, where I teach courses on environmental history, the history of Oceania, and the history of science.

-In 2024, I am the Emanuel Fellow of the Consortium for the History of Science, Technology, and Medicine.
+In 2024-25, I was the Emanuel Fellow of the Consortium for the History of Science, Technology, and Medicine.
 The fellowship supports my project “Documenting traditional knowledge of coral reefs in the Society Islands and the Tuamotu Archipelago.”
-Together with elders of the Polynesian community in and around Tahiti, we will use the fellowship funds to create an oral-history interview program and conduct archival research regarding historical and present-day ideas and terminology relating to reefs and reef formation.
+Together with my collaborators Hinano Teavai-Murphy and Frank Murphy, I used the fellowship funds to create an oral-history interview program and conduct archival research regarding historical and present-day ideas and terminology relating to reefs and reef formation.

 After completing my Ph.D.
 (Princeton) in History of Science in 2009, I held a postdoctoral fellowship at the Smithsonian Institution, worked for the Darwin Correspondence Project, and taught as a lecturer in history of science at Harvard University.
 From 2012 to 2018, I was assistant professor of history at Vanderbilt University, and in 2020-2021 I was senior research fellow in the Program on Science, Technology & Society at Harvard University’s Kennedy School of Government.